MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKeys SHALL appear in increasing numeric order.

-Clients MUST consider an RR malformed if
+Clients MUST consider an RR malformed if:

 * the parser reaches the end of the RDATA while parsing an SvcFieldValue.
 * SvcParamKeys are not in strictly increasing numeric order.